sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2020-06-11-lockdown-cooking.md

 Baking seems to be the number one new activity that, wherever we are in the world, we all seem to have tried our hands at.
 As late as April, nearly two months after many countries went into lockdown, there were still news reports of supermarkets running out of flour.
 Plain, self-raising, wholemeal, spelt... the shelves across the world emptied as quickly as they were stocked.
 It looked as if for once, the world was in agreement: baking was an essential part of “lockdown cooking”.

-Mashizan Masjum, who runs his own luxury footwear brand in Paris (France), confessed that he had never baked prior to the confinement.
+_Mashizan Masjum_, who runs his own luxury footwear brand in Paris (France), confessed that he had never baked prior to the confinement.
 “While I cook a lot, I always find baking daunting.
 You need to be precise and there seems to be no room for error.
 But with the confinement, I've learnt that baking is as much an art as it is science.
 I recently made an ondeh-ondeh pandan cake after seeing a picture posted by a friend on Facebook.”

 ![Image](/images/stories/2020/Jun/lockdowncooking-1.png)
 _Mashizan presents his ondeh-ondeh pandan cake_